miafranc/rrepps/README.md

 The code uses the datasets in the `data/gaussian` folder, specifically `gaussian_train_100_10` and `gaussian_val_100_10` (currently, only the training set is used).
 The json files in the above-mentioned directory are copies of the datasets in JSON format.

-### Training and testing vanilla NN models
+### Training and testing vanilla CNNs

-For training and testing ResNet models (currently implemented), `baseline.py` has to be used either with the `--train` or the `--test` arguments.
+For training and testing CNNs (currently implemented: ResNet-34, ResNet-50, DenseNet-121, DenseNet-161, ConvNeXt-T), `baseline.py` has to be used either with the `--train` or the `--test` arguments.
-Every parameter (e.g. model used, for example ResNet-50, learning rate, training and test image folders, etc.) is currently controlled via `settings.py`.
+Every parameter (e.g. model used, learning rate, training and test image folders, etc.) is controlled via `settings.py`.
 The description of the available parameters will be given below.

-Models are written to the `models` folder using the following naming format: `model_best_<acc/loss>_<model_name>.pth`, where `<acc/loss>` becomes *acc* and *loss* meaning the best accuracy and best loss models, while `<model_name>` is the name of the model, for example *resnet18*.

-When running the program the first time, two files are created in the `data` subfolder: `trainset` and `valset`.
-Any subsequent run will use these files containing the train/validation split of the data in 80%/20% ratio (hard-coded).
-If you don't want to use the same split in the next runs, delete these before running the script.
+...

-### Training the XSVM model using Pegasos
+### The XSVM model

 The XSVM can be trained and tested using the `xsvm.py` script.
 Similarly to the above, it has the following arguments: